|Geographical Range||Indonesian Island of Sulawesi|

 As a rule, the pig family represents a unique evolutionary direction for the ungulates (hoofed mammals).
 Pigs are the only ungulates that build nests and give birth to litters.
 In general, offspring are striped at birth and are much more altricial (dependent on parental care) than other ungulate offspring.
 Suids have very simple gastro-intestinal tracts compared to other hoofed mammals, and therefore tend to select diets of low-fiber, nutrient-dense foods such as fruits, seeds, shoots, roots and even carrion.

 Babirusa are the exception to many of these "pig rules."
-Their litter size is generally small; usually only numbering one to three unstriped offspring per litter.
+Their litter size is generally small; usually only numbering one to two unstriped offspring per litter.
 This reduced reproductive rate is thought to be a direct result of this species' predator-free environment.
 Babirusa piglets are somewhat more precocial than those of other suids: typically they wander from the nest and sample solid foods by ten days of age.
 Babirusa also have a more complex two-chambered stomach, an indication that a species is capable of digesting fiber through the use of microbial fermentation similar to cattle, goats and sheep.
 Further, unlike other pig species, they have little or no hair on their drab brown bodies.